 Dave studied a Bachelor of Environmental Science at the University of the Sunshine Coast.
 He has always had a keen interest in agriculture, growing up on a vegetable farm as child and working on various farms throughout secondary school and university.
 He understands the impacts that agriculture can have on the environment and is excited to be involved with an organisation where he will be able to help farmers grow sustainable businesses.

-Dave is currently being mentored by Farmacist, an independent agronomy and precision agriculture service provider in the Mackay and Burdekin regions.
+Dave was mentored by Farmacist, an independent agronomy and precision agriculture service provider in the Mackay and Burdekin regions.
 Farmacist specialises in agronomic advice, geospatial data collection and management, development and extension activities supporting farming practice changes.

 Dave looks forward to engaging with growers and other industry professionals to build relationships and broaden his knowledge in the sugarcane industry.
 As a keen fisherman he is also looking forward to monitoring fish stocks around the region during his days off.

-Steven is currently being mentored by Agritech Solutions, an independent agronomy service provider based in Ayr.
+Steven was mentored by Agritech Solutions, an independent agronomy service provider based in Ayr.
 Agritech Solutions focuses on energy efficiency assessment, soil moisture monitoring, sugarcane irrigation scheduling, surface irrigation optimisation and sugarcane crop modelling.

 Steven graduated from the University of Tasmania with Master of Applied Science, majoring in Environment Management.
 Having previous working experience in IPM (Integrated Pest Management) conducted cherry orchard.
 Bifan has a well understanding of eco friendly horticulture practice, as well as community-based agriculture management.